Bruin-Dev/Intelygenz/docs/PIPELINES.md

 **It's necessary run the `basic-infra` job the first time a new microservice is created in the project**
 > This has been done because ECR repositories are global resources and are stored in the same `tfstate` file, thus avoiding that when a microservice that creates a repository is created, it is not deleted by other branches that do not have it added.

-## Basic_infra_kre steps
+### Basic_infra_kre steps

+In this stage will be the following jobs:
+* `deploy-basic-infra-kre-dev` for ephemeral environments and `deploy-basic-infra-kre-production` for the production environment, **these are executed optionally manually**.

-This stage covers the checking and creation, if necessary, of the EKS cluster used by KRE in each environment and all the necessary resources related (RBAC configuration, helm charts needed for the KRE runtimes, etc)
+  This job is reponsible of checking and creation, if necessary, of the EKS cluster used by KRE in each environment and all the necessary resources related (RBAC configuration, helm charts needed for the KRE runtimes, etc)

+  The process followed in this job is as follows:

+  1. The necessary infrastructure is created in AWS for KRE, creating for them the following components:

+     - An S3 bucket for each environment and save information about the cluster, such as the SSH key to connect to the nodes.

+     - An [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/clusters.html) to be able to deploy the different KRE components designed for Kubernetes

+     - An [AutoScaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to have the desired number of Kubernetes worker nodes

+     - A SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary componentes of it

+     - A set of IAM roles, one for each user with access to the project.
+These will be used to assign subsequent permissions in the Kubernetes cluster according to the role they belong to.
+These are stored as terraform [output values](https://www.terraform.io/docs/configuration/outputs.html), saving the list of user roles belonging to each role in their corresponding variable.

+       Below is an example of a pipeline execution where it's possible see the IAM roles of users generated for each role in the project:

+       ```sh
+       Outputs:
+        eks_developer_ops_privileged_roles = [
+          "arn:aws:iam::374050862540:role/eks-developer-ops-mettel-automation-kre-xisco.capllonch",
+          "arn:aws:iam::374050862540:role/eks-developer-ops-mettel-automation-kre-xoan.mallon.developer",
+        ]
+        eks_developer_roles = [
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-brandon.samudio",
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-daniel.fernandez",
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-joseluis.vega",
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-sancho.munoz",
+        ]
+        eks_devops_roles = [
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-alberto.iglesias",
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-angel.costales",
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-angel.luis.piquero",
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-xoan.mallon.devops",
+        ]
+       ```

+      - A set of helm charts necessary for any KRE runtime:

+        1. **external-dns**, using the helm chart from [bitnami repository](https://charts.bitnami.com/bitnami)

+            `external-dns` is a Kubernetes addon that configures public DNS servers with information about exposed Kubernetes services to make them discoverable.
+It allows in a simple way that through the creation of an ingress in AWS you can create an entry in Route53 of type alias so that the calls to that ingress redirect to the value configured for the alias, being the most typical the DNS of the balancer created by the ingress.

+        2. **cert-mananger**, using the helm chart from [jetstack repository](https://charts.jetstack.io).

+            This component automate the management lifecycle of all required certificates used by the KRE component in each environment.

+        3. **nginx ingress controller**, using the helm chart from [ingress-nginx repository](https://kubernetes.github.io/ingress-nginx).

+            A series of configurations are provided so that the IP of clients in Kubernetes services can be known, since by default it will always use the internal IP in EKS of the load balancer for requests made from the Internet.

+            A list of allowed IPs is also provided in the chart configuration through a specific configuration key, thus restricting access to the cluster's microservices.

+            This component will create a [Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) in AWS to expose nginx ingress component.

+        4. **hostpath provisioner**, using the helm chart from [rimusz repository](https://charts.rimusz.net)

+  2. Using a *Python* [cli](../ci-utils/eks/iam-to-eks-roles/README.md), permissions are assigned in Kubernetes Cluster created for KRE for each of the IAM roles created in the previous step.

-## Deploy_kre_runtimes steps
+### Deploy_kre_runtimes steps

 In this stage the KRE runtimes will be deployed in the corresponding environment, creating the necessary infrastructure and resources:

-* A Hosted Zone in Route53 for the runtime in the specified environment
+- A Hosted Zone in Route53 for the runtime in the specified environment using the `mettel-automation.net` domain name

-* The kre helm chart with the necessary values for the environment
+- The kre helm chart with the necessary values for the environment creating a specific namespace in the EKS cluster for deploy the helm chart

-## Build steps
+### Build steps

 This area will cover all build steps of all necessary modules to deploy the app to the selected environment.
 It's typical to build the docker images and push to the repository in this step.

-## Deploy steps
+### Deploy steps

-In this stage there are two jobs:
+In this stage there are one job:

-* **One executed automatically**, whose name is `deploy-branches` for ephemeral environments and `deploy-master` for the production environment.
+* `deploy-branches` for ephemeral environments and `deploy-master` for the production environment, **these are executed automatically**.
 In which *MetTel Automation* modules in the monorepo will be deployed to the selected environment, as well as all the resources associated to that environment in AWS.
 The deploy steps will deploy the following in AWS:

   * An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html) will be created for the environment with a set of resources